featherweight/featherweight.github.io/_content/doc-ftw-actor-instance.md

 For those of us who

-## Cost of Failure vs Reasonable Expections
+## Cost of Failure vs Reasonable Expectations

 The principles of Actor-Oriented design are not necessarily absolute rules.